dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 But as it turns out, the Date class is not very useful for manipulating the kind of calendar information that humans use for dates, such as「December 31, 1999」.
 This particular description of a day follows the Gregorian calendar, which is the calendar used in most countries of the world.
 The same point in time would be described quite differently in the Chinese or Hebrew lunar calendars, not to mention the calendar used by your customers from Mars.

-Note

-Throughout human history, civilizations grappled with the design of calendars to attach names to dates and bring order to the solar and lunar cycles.
+Note: Throughout human history, civilizations grappled with the design of calendars to attach names to dates and bring order to the solar and lunar cycles.
 For a fascinating explanation of calendars around the world, from the French Revolutionary calendar to the Mayan long count, see Calendrical Calculations by Nachum Dershowitz and Edward M. Reingold (Cambridge University Press, 3rd ed., 2007).

 The library designers decided to separate the concerns of keeping time and attaching names to points in time.
 Therefore, the standard Java library contains two separate classes: the Date class, which represents a point in time, and the LocalDate class, which expresses days in the familiar calendar notation.
 Java 8 introduced quite a few other classes for manipulating various aspects of date and time—see Chapter 6 of Volume II.